 Starting Seeds in Hot Weather

-If the weather is still hot, consider starting seedlings under lights indoors.
-Once the weather cools, harden off your seedlings, and transplant into the garden.
+If the weather is too hot, consider starting seedlings under lights indoors in late July or early August.
+Once the weather cools, harden off your seedlings and transplant them into the garden.
+You can learn more about growing transplants indoors in this article: 10 Steps to Starting Seedlings Indoors.

 Providing Proper Moisture

-Pre-sprouting or soaking seeds ahead of time allow the seed to absorb enough moisture to trigger it to sprout.
+Pre-sprouting or soaking seeds beforehand allows the seed to absorb enough moisture to trigger it to sprout.
 Once the seed germinates, it can be planted directly into the garden.
+Learn How to Pre-Sprout Seeds.

 If you are planting fall transplants, water them well in hot weather and provide some shade until the young plants become established, and then water when the soil is dry a few inches below the surface.
-Mulch to help conserve moisture.
+Add a layer of organic garden mulch to help conserve moisture.
 As the weather cools, your plants should take off.

 How to Deal with Early Frosts